 So, what kinds of features to expect from a reputable VPN?
 First of all, you can expect a tough VPN encryption, a selection of VPN protocols as well as other means of keeping you anonymous online.
 So, let’s take a look at how PIA and TorGuard meet these requirements.

 - Private Internet Access: Aside from offering tough and highly secure encryption, PIA has several tricks up its sleeve.
 First of all, there’s protection against advertisements, trackers, and malware.
 Next, this VPN provider offers multiple VPN gateways, which is great for accessing geo-restricted content.
-And finally, this is a VPN service that fully supports P2P traffic.
-All in all, plenty of interesting features await.
+Also, this is a VPN service that fully supports P2P traffic.
+And finally, PIA now supports split-tunneling via desktop application, which is a welcome new feature.

 - TorGuard: As you can imagine, TorGuard comes with a standard set of features like tough encryption and similar.
 However, advanced features are where this VPN truly excels.
 First of all, it comes with stealth VPN technology that is built upon advanced firewalls.
 Then, you can take advantage of an optional dedicated IP.
 This is how you can access geo-restricted websites without a single problem.
 And finally, there’s smart protection against malicious ads, kill-switch, and anti-malware as well.